 The disciplinary appeals committee shall be convened:

-- On request of a student appealing a penalty other than suspension or expulsion.
-The request must be filed in writing, on a form provided by the College District, within ten College District business days of the date of the administration's written notice.
+- At the request of a student appealing an administrative disposition.
+The request must be filed in writing, on a form provided by the College District, within one College District business day of the receipt of the administration's disposition; or

 Failure to Appear for Hearing

-The disciplinary appeals committee may impose appropriate punishment upon a student who fails without good cause to appear for the hearing; for purposes of assessing punishment, the committee may proceed with the hearing in the student's absence.
+The disciplinary appeals committee may impose appropriate sanctions upon a student who, without good cause, fails to appear at his or her designated appeal hearing.
+For purposes of assessing sanctions, the committee may proceed with the hearing.

-- The chairperson shall read the description of the misconduct.
+- The chairperson shall read the description of the alleged violation.

 - The chairperson shall inform the student of his or her rights.

-- The designated official or representative shall present the College District's case.
+- The Vice Chancellor or designee shall present the College District's case.

-- The student or representative shall present the student's defense.
+- The student shall present the student's response.